Henri-Georges Clouzot: Return to filmmaking and acclaim (1947–1960)

 Clouzot's next feature film was Les Espions, which was released in 1957.
 Les Espions featured actors from around the world including Véra Clouzot, Curd Jürgens, Sam Jaffe and Peter Ustinov.
-Les Espions would be the last acting role for Clouzot's wife Véra, who had been suffering from severe heart problems since filming Les Diaboliques (incidentally, in that film she had also portrayed a frail woman suffering from heart disease).
+Les Espions would be the last acting role for Clouzot's wife Véra, who had been suffering from severe heart problems since filming Les Diaboliques.
 Les Espions is set in a rundown sanitarium that is taken over by international spies.
 One of the spies claims to have invented a nuclear explosive device which attracts the attention of the Russian and American counterspies.
 Les Espions was not released in the United States and was a financial failure in France.
 Clouzot later admitted that he only liked the first two-thirds of Les Espions.
 Producer Raoul Levy suggested Clouzot's next film should feature Brigitte Bardot as the lead actress.
 In response, Clouzot wrote the script for La Vérité.
 Bardot plays Dominique Marceau, who is on trial for the murder of her former boyfriend Gilbert Tellier.
 As her trial progresses, the relationship between Dominique and Gilbert becomes more finely shaped.
 Bardot later described La Vérité as her favorite of all the films she worked on.
 Released in 1960, La Vérité was the second most popular film in France with 5.7 million spectators and was Bardot's highest-grossing film.
 The film was nominated for the Academy Award for Best Foreign Language Film.